 Kaya Mawa Island Lodge Accommodation

+Kaya Mawa’s accommodation is as varied as it is soulful.
 Encircled by coves of beach sand and shaded by mango and baobab trees.
 The Houses and Rooms are distinctive and are designed to fit naturally into the bay’s rocks and sand.
-The white washed or exposed stone interiors open out to lake and beach views.
-With some suites enjoying a private deck and plunge pool or terrace, courtyard and dining areas.
-Celebrate your honeymoon in dreamy Ngani or have a romantic retreat in one of the Standard Rooms.
+The whitewashed or exposed stone interiors open out to lake and beach views.
+With some suites enjoying a private deck and plunge pool or terrace, courtyard, and dining areas.
+Celebrate your honeymoon in dreamy premier rooms or have a romantic retreat in one of the standard rooms.

 The rooms are stylishly designed with up cycled interiors.
-Glass beads, chandeliers, photo frames and fabrics are all handmade from sustainable and recyclable materials.
-Most of this work is thanks to the creativity artists at Katundu.
+Glass beads, chandeliers, photo frames, and fabrics are all handmade from sustainable and recyclable materials.
+Most of this work is thanks to the creative artists at Katundu.

 Standard Rooms

-There really is nothing standard about these rooms.
-Msekwa, Khuyu, Mbungu and Makungulu.
+There really is nothing standard about these 4 standard rooms.
 Natural light streams in from large, waterfront windows.
 You don’t need to go far for a dip as every room opens onto its own shaded deck from where you have direct lake access.

 Msekwa